HaydnMeyburgh/go-load-balancer/README.md

 # go-loadbalancer
-a load balancer built in go using the Round Robin method to route traffic between servers.
+a simple load balancer built in go using the Round Robin method to route traffic between servers.